Film / Rock Star

 - Minimalistic Cover Art: Chris is scoffed at when he recommends this.

 - Mirror Match : The parking lot fight between Blood Pollution and Black Babylon, identically-dressed Steel Dragon tribute bands.

 - Modesty Bedsheet : After the party, Emily doesn't bother getting dressed, just wraps a sheet around her for her "walk of shame" back to the hotel room.

 - Mr. Fanservice: As the manager explains, this is why the band is popular.

-- No Celebrities Were Harmed: No bands were harmed; Steel Dragon could easily be a stand-in for Def Leppard, Mötley Crüe, Judas Priest, Guns N' Roses, Twisted Sister, Poison, Winger, Slaughter, Warrant, etc.
+- No Celebrities Were Harmed: No bands were harmed; although their story is based on Judas Priest, Steel Dragon could easily be a stand-in for Def Leppard, Mötley Crüe, Judas Priest, Guns N' Roses, Twisted Sister, Poison, Winger, Slaughter, Warrant, etc.

 - Nobody Loves the Bassist: Played straight.
 The singer and lead guitar are the only members written in any detail.

 - Only Known by Their Nickname : Kirk, due to some name confusion between his second and third wives, refers to all women as "Tottie."

 - Open-Minded Parent : Chris' parents, rather than hating on rock music the way movie parents often do, support him and adore the band.